JoelNiklaus/LEXTREME/README.md

 We provide access to LEXTREME at https://huggingface.co/datasets/joelito/lextreme.

-For example, to load the swiss_judgment_prediction ([Niklaus et al. 2021](https://aclanthology.org/2021.nllp-1.3/)) dataset, you first simply install the datasets python library and then make the following call:
+For example, to load the swiss_judgment_prediction ([Niklaus et al. 2021](https://aclanthology.org/2021.nllp-1.3/)) dataset, you first simply install the datasets' python library and then make the following call:

 ```python